 Motorcycle helmets sold in the United States must meet the Department of Transportation (DOT) label.
 Safety authorities gauge helmet safety based on the design and protective nature of the outer shell, impact-absorbing liner, comfort padding, and retention system.
 In addition to the DOT certification, other companies that more frequently update testing standards and technology provide enhanced certifications for helmets that exceed the DOT’s standards.

-In some cases, motorcyclists suffer serious injuries even while wearing a helmet, especially if the helmet was defective.
+Yes, in some cases, motorcyclists suffer serious injuries even while wearing a helmet, especially if the helmet was defective.
 The manufacturer or retailer of a defective motorcycle helmet may be held liable for injuries that a rider or passenger suffered.
 These cases generally stem from a design or manufacturing defect.
 However, the manufacturer may claim that the motorcyclist was not wearing the helmet properly.
 It is crucial that those who suffered injuries in a Maryland motorcycle accident contact an attorney to discuss their rights and remedies.

 Have You Suffered Injuries in a Maryland Motorcycle Accident?